aws-samples/aws-health-events-insight/README.md

     1. Go to Amazon EventBridge console and chose default event bus.
 (You can chose any account or region) and select send events.
     2. **Important** Put the event source and Detail Type as "awshealthtest" , otherwise the EB rule will discard mock event.
     3. Copy the json from ![MockEvent.json](https://github.com/aws-samples/aws-health-events-insight/blob/main/src/MockEvent.json) and paste it in the events field, hit send
     4. You will see the event in DynamoDB.
-For event to reflect in AWS analysis, make sure you refresh the quicksight dataset.
+For event to reflect in AWS analysis, make sure you refresh the Amazon QuickSight dataset.

 # Performance Test

 This solution has two lambds.
 One to put event in DynamoDB and another as part of fedrated query package.
 We stress test against lambda for fedrated query.
-This lambda must read dynamodb and retrun results to quicksight in less than 60 secs.
+This lambda must read dynamodb and retrun results to Amazon QuickSight in less than 60 secs.

 Event count: 108,666 TIme to refresh: 47secs.